Shadowigor/x1-yoga-tablet-mode/README.md

 These are some scripts that should help the users of a Lenovo X1 Yoga to use their touchscreens in a more productive way.
 There are currently 4 scripts available:

  * _toggle-tablet-mode.sh:_
     Disables the touchpad to prevent mouse movement while in tablet mode.
-Does not disable the keyboard (yet).
+Does not disable the keyboard (not necessary for the X1).
  * _toggle-rotation-180.sh:_
     Rotates the screen 180° (upside down).
 Might be useful for some tablet usages.
  * _toggle-rotation-90.sh:_